SheldonBurke/Math-for-Data-Science-Course/Lilkim.md

  <h3 align="center"> Introduction </h3>

 <p align="center"> This tongue in cheek project was created by Sheldon Burke to train Alexnet using Colab to discern between Kim Jong Un and Kim Jong IL.
+As a former history major and now a current student in Data Science and Analytics, I want to marry my love of history with my newfound love of Artifical Intelligence.
  </p>

  <h3 align="center"> Context </h3>